Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 1. Keep this browser tab open for the next task.

-You have successfully viewed and assigned an improvement action to a technical engineer
+   >**Success!** You have successfully viewed and assigned an improvement action to a technical engineer

 ### Task 3: Provide access to a technical engineer for the improvement actions